DolbeaultRemy/M2Internship/README.md

 # M2Internship
 Julia simulations of N 2-level atoms on a lattice interacting via the electric and magnetic interaction.

-We simulate N interacting atoms of Erbium on an optical lattice thanks to the _QuantumOptics.jl_, \textit{CollectiveSpins.jl}, \textit{QuantumCumulants.jl} libraries.
+We simulate N interacting atoms of Erbium on an optical lattice thanks to the _QuantumOptics.jl_, _CollectiveSpins.jl_, _QuantumCumulants.jl_ libraries.
 The atoms of Erbium are prepared in the -7/-6 excited/ground state.

 The evolution of the density matrix is computed thanks to the Lindblad master equation: